 But there’s more to retention, Jason says, and it’s something the Leadership Index can support.
 “We recognize people leave managers, not companies.
 For people managers, especially, we want to help them connect with employees who are different from them—in ability, gender, etc. The Leadership Index is one way to proactively minimize or neutralize that.”

 Pure is a global company, which means what works in the US may not work in every region or community.
 It’s a complex issue, but his team is rising to the occasion.

 “When it comes to different cultures and different regions, the key is setting expectations for core, common KPIs or metrics, then leaving room for creativity to bring those things to life in local environments.”
 He says core KPIs could be representation, development goals and targets, promotion targets—things that, regardless of where you are in the world, are easy to interpret and easy for us to focus on.
 Then, our ERG’s and internal champions can help develop regional programs to support them.
 “That’s how you create a good recipe for diversity on a global scale,” he says.

-Jason’s advice to those who want to learn more about DEI
+Jason A. Riley’s advice to those who want to learn more about DEI

 “Honestly, my advice has less to do with training and standing up programs and more about learning the basics—having the courage to ask why things aren’t further along, and then understand the root causes that deserve countermeasures.
 The one thing you have to tell yourself: You’ll never know it all.
 You’re never finished learning.”

 He also walks the walk outside of work, where he encourages those closest to him to keep learning, too.
 For the past six years, Jason founded and funds a family scholarship program, where each cousin, from elementary school through college, has the chance to compete for education funds.
 “I choose a topic, and everyone submits a written essay and delivers a presentation,” he says.
 “All in the name of two of my great aunts and one of my great uncles who were professional educators themselves”.